testdouble/intro-to-node/ex1/file-reader.md

 -----

 - Spit out a usage message if the filename parameter is not provided.
-- Output a good error message if the file is not found.
+- Prompt the user and read the filename in from stdin.